Shyan-spec/instrument_collector/README.md

 # Here is a list of all the packages required in order to deploy your django application to heroku.

 # Install the following packages:
-pipenv install django-environ django-environ dj-database-url django-heroku whitenoise gunicorn
+pipenv install django-environ dj-database-url django-heroku whitenoise gunicorn

 # Go into the documentation and ask GPT for more clarification on these packages as the need arises during the deployment process.
 # I will try to include comments where relevant for documentation purposes.